nomagiclab/balancing-ball/markdowns/PID.md

 - If we can't test online we can use hardware with fixed inputs and use heuristics to find parameters from the outputs of a hardware (Ziegler-Nichols, Cohen-Coon).
 - Some testing methods are dangerous and may damage the hardware (Ziegler-Nichols method uses high oscilations as input to the controller).
 - If we want to use mathematical model to find the constants, we need to create such model ourselves.
+## How to tune the controller by hand:
-### Picking the values ourselves - effects of increasing parameters independently
+### effects of increasing parameters independently
 | Parameter | Rise time | Overshoot | Settling time | Steady-state error | Stability |
 | --- | --- | --- | --- | --- | --- |
 | K_p | Decrease | Increase | Small Change | Decrease | Degrade |